AdobeDocs/experience-manager-65.en/help/sites-developing/we-retail-globalized-site-structure.md

    ![chlimage_1-93](assets/chlimage_1-93.png)

-1. Click on German to see the details of the translation project.
-Note that the status is in **Draft**.
-To start the translation with Microsoft's translation service, click the chevron next to the **Translation Job** heading and select **Start**.
+1. Click German to see the details of the translation project.
+The status is in **Draft**.
+To start the translation with Microsoft&reg;'s translation service, click the chevron next to the **Translation Job** heading and select **Start**.

    ![chlimage_1-94](assets/chlimage_1-94.png)

 1. The translation project starts.
-Click on the ellipsis at the bottom of the card labeled Translation Job to see the details.
+Click the ellipsis at the bottom of the card labeled Translation Job to see the details.
 Pages with the state **Ready for review** have already been translated by the translation service.

    ![chlimage_1-95](assets/chlimage_1-95.png)